MicrosoftDocs/win32/desktop-src/CIMWin32Prov/deleteex-method-in-class-cim-directory.md

 ---
-Description: 'The DeleteEx method deletes the logical file (or directory) specified in the object path.
-This method is an extended version of the Delete method and is inherited from CIM\_LogicalFile.'
+Description: The DeleteEx method deletes the logical file (or directory) specified in the object path.
+This method is an extended version of the Delete method and is inherited from CIM\_LogicalFile.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '5f924327-248c-47e2-b42e-50c83defce17'
+ms.assetid: 5f924327-248c-47e2-b42e-50c83defce17
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'DeleteEx method of the CIM\_Directory class'
+title: DeleteEx method of the CIM\_Directory class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # DeleteEx method of the CIM\_Directory class